 Now that you understand how important it is to have clean, quality sheets and towels for the whole family and that you need to be washing them at least once a week, I have some good news.
 There is a beautiful, affordable way to do this.

 I’ve been sleeping on Brooklinen sheets for over 2 years now, and I will never go back to the so-called luxury brands again.
 Founded in 2014, Brooklinen is a direct to consumer linen company, producing high quality products without the high quality pricing.

-Brooklinen’s designs are classic, and they make bedding for the entire family with twin to California king–even a twin XL for the college kids!
+They make bedding for the entire family with twin to California king.
+Even a twin XL for the college kids!
 Because they’re affordable, it’s perfectly reasonable to have 2 sets for each bed, making it possible to avoid the nastiness we discussed earlier.
 So after you’ve spent a week getting croissant crumbs, breast milk, dog fur, and postpartum night sweats all over your bedding, you’ll be able to throw your sheets in the hamper and make up your bed with a spare set.
 I don’t know about you, but this is a big win for me; there’s nothing more stressful than feeling like I have to wash the sheets right now while the bed hangs out naked.
 You need a spare set of sheets.

 You can wrap a bath sheet around your body (and not accidentally flash the neighbors), a bath towel around your head, and your feet will be dry and cozy on your bath mat, too.
 Perfect for when you actually do have the time to hop in the shower or soak in a nice bath.
 Score.